AdobeDocs/alloy-docs/fundamentals/configuring-the-sdk.md

 | -- | -- | -- |
 | Array of Strings | No | `["web", "device", "environment", "placeContext"]` |

-Indicates which context catagories to collect automatically as described in [Automatic Information](reference/automatic-information.md).
+Indicates which context categories to collect automatically as described in [Automatic Information](../reference/automatic-information.md).
 If this configuration is not specified, all of the categories will be used by default.

 ## Privacy Options